 Falmouth itself is being built up near the shore: there’s a development called “New Falmouth,” and that pretty much tells the tale.
 A couple of years ago, they unveiled the Trelawny Multi-Purpose Stadium, with the most beautiful cricket pitch I’d ever seen (Erron stopped by on the way in to let us look at the stadium).
 It was one of the venues when the West Indies hosted the 2007 Cricket World Cup.
 And now we learn that Royal Caribbean Cruise Lines has elected, starting next year, to dock at Falmouth instead of Ocho.
 It’s a far cry from rumbling through town for a TV set, and maybe even an improvement, but Falmouth – and the whole of Trelawny Parish — will never be the same.

-I know I have a lot of nerve railing about some sainted old Jamaica that I never actually knew, since I’m one of those tourists myself.
+I realize I have a lot of nerve railing about some sainted old Jamaica that I never actually knew, since I’m one of those tourists myself.
 But I can still conjure up a wisp of nostalgia for that Fifties sense of propriety and grace that makes our quiet community so charming and restful.
 I mean, the rooms in the villa look like my grandma’s house, storm lanterns and all, but I’m nevertheless tapping away at Google News.
 I’m part of the change, and I don’t always like it.
 Is this how you become a conservative?